-A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader Pass that offers this functionality).
-Additional Information: Able to reflow text.
-B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
-N/A Additional Information: Not available.
+A. Text of the digital resource is compatible with Pass assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality). ^ dditio onal Information: 20/20 web pages page Additio mai miornation.
+30/30 web pages pass.
+B. If the digital resource is an electronic N/A If the digital resource is an electronic В. If the digital resource is an electronic alternative to printed materials, the page